julien6387/supvisors/supvisors/test/use_cases/scenario_1/scenario_1.rst

     │         └── supervisord.conf

-For **Requirement 6**, let's just define a group where all programs are used.
+For **Requirement 6**, let's just define a group where all programs are declared.
 The proposal is to have 2 *Supervisor* configuration files, one for the distributed application and the other for the non-distributed application, the variation being just in the include section.

 About **Requirement 2**, *Supervisor* does not provide any facility to stage the starting sequence (refer to `Issue #122 - supervisord Starts All Processes at the Same Time <https://github.com/Supervisor/supervisor/issues/122>`_).
 A workaround here would be to insert a wait loop in all the application programs (in the program command line or in the program source code).
+The idea of pushing this wait loop outside the *Supervisor* scope - just before starting ``supervisord`` - is excluded as it would impose this dependency on other applications eventually managed by *Supervisor*.

 With regard to **Requirement 7**, this workaround would require different program commands or parameters, so finally different program definitions from *Supervisor* configuration perspective.